fong31h/SpectraTel-Customer-Churn-Analysis/README.md

 Analyzing customer information data as well as product trends have provided several key insights into the problems facing Vodafone as well as possible solutions.

-Jump straight to the Tableau dashboard [here](https://public.tableau.com/app/profile/spencer.fong/viz/CustomerChurnDashboard_17709383823040/Dashboard1?publish=yes&showOnboarding=true target="_blank")
+Jump straight to the Tableau dashboard <a href="https://public.tableau.com/app/profile/spencer.fong/viz/CustomerChurnDashboard_17709383823040/Dashboard1?publish=yes&showOnboarding=true" target="_blank">here</a>

 For my SQL code, click [here](google.com)